zegami/zegami-python-sdk/README.md

 WARNING!
 You should not need to set this when using the SDK for cloud zegami

 # In Development
 This SDK is in active development.
 Features are actively being developed according to user feedback.
-Please share your suggestions or fork this repository feel free to raise a PR
+Please share your suggestions or fork this repository and feel free to raise a PR

 # Developer Conventions